Fiveable

 • Branched minimal surfaces can have different types of singularities

-• The structure and behavior of singularities on branched minimal surfaces can be studied using analysis and tangent cone techniques
+• The structure and behavior of singularities on branched minimal surfaces can be studied using blow-up analysis and tangent cone techniques

 • Blow-up analysis involves zooming in on a singularity to understand its local structure